 Appointment

-Shortlisted practices will be notified by 9th January.
-Following this, there will be an opportunity to visit the site with the artist with whom they will collaborate in order to develop their proposal for Stage 2.
+Shortlisted design teams will be notified by 9th January.
+Following this, there will be an opportunity to visit the site in order to develop their proposal for Stage 2.

-At Stage 2 each shortlisted Design Team will need to submit a further Detailed Design Proposal in writing as well as presenting their ideas to the Independent Selection Panel at the end of January 2017.
+At Stage 2 each shortlisted Design Team will need to submit a Concept Design Proposal in writing as well as presenting their ideas to the Independent Selection Panel at the end of January 2017.
 It is expected that the chosen Design Team will work closely in continued dialogue with the curatorial team from RIBA and Hull 2017 to refine their proposal and, as such, the project lead should be available to meet regularly during the design process.

 Only one proposal can be built, but there may be the opportunity for the proposals of shortlisted Design Teams to be displayed as part of the Hull 2017 festival.